-If required, all items needed for verifications should be turned in at the time of withdrawal but no later than fourteen calendar days from the date of the withdrawal.
+If required, all items needed for verifications should be turned in at the time of withdrawal.
 Submitted documents received will be reviewed and eligible student aid awarded.

 All students who enroll and are federal financial aid recipients must attend all classes for which they are originally enrolled.
 Dropping classes could result in a repayment obligation.
 If you fail to attend one or more of your classes and do not officially withdraw, you may still be required to repay some or all of your financial aid.